Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 The local currents in the leading and next-to-leading order are given by

 which will yield the first and second Mellin moments of the vector GPDs.
 They correspond respectively to the electromagnetic form factors and GFFs of the nucleon.

-In Ref.~\cite{Balla:1997hf}, it was shown that the effect of the gauge field in the covariant derivative is always suppressed in the dilute instanton configuration by its parametric dependence of $(M\bar{\rho})^{2}$ for the twist-2 local operators.
-It means that it is consistent to keep only the ordinary derivative part [order unity $\sim O (1)$] in the twist-2 quark operators
+In Ref.~\cite{Balla:1997hf}, it was shown that the effect of the gauge field in the covariant derivative is always suppressed in the dilute instanton configuration by its parametric dependence of $(M\bar{\rho})^{2}$ for the twist-2 local operators. {Therefore,} it is consistent to keep only the ordinary derivative part [order unity $\sim O (1)$] in the twist-2 quark operators

 and to set the twist-2 gluon operators equal to the null operators

 Thus, we obtain the twist-2 effective flavor-nonsinglet EMT-like operators

 They imply that the use of the ordinary derivative operator is validated with trace subtracted.
 Thus, we employ Eq.~\eqref{eq:EMT_current_tw2} to carry out the flavor decomposition of the GFFs.
 Note that the essential difference lies in the subtraction of traces (or twist classification).